 However, not all native advertisements are designed to bring in a return.
 Much of native advertising is dedicated to brand awareness, and at this, native excels.
-Native advertising can increase brand lift as much as 82% by creating the sense of personalization (ads that are contextually relevant and personalized to the user’s browsing) and authenticity (content that feels real and valuable, like articles and infographics).
-These top of funnel initiatives are just as important as bottom funnel factors like ROI.
+Native advertising can increase brand lift as much as 82% by creating a sense of personalization (ads that are contextually relevant and personalized to the user’s browsing) and authenticity (content that feels real and valuable, like articles and infographics).
+These top of funnel initiatives are just as important as bottom-funnel factors like ROI.
 Creating a narrative that consumers want to tap into raises customer lifetime value, eases prospects into the sales funnel, and keeps previous customers returning.

 How Can I Make Native Advertising Work For Me?

 That depends on your business and what you offer.
 An Ecommerce retailer might want to pay for promoted listings on Amazon, or develop a content piece that they pay to have posted on Mashable or Buzzfeed.
 A software company might decide that they want to have a piece of their content sponsored in TechCrunch’s “From The Web” recommendation units through an advertising network.
 The options are limited only by your creativity with the various native formats.
 One business could feasibly use all six types, so it comes down to your budget and what you think would best represent your brand.